 The Resident Advisor (RA) assumes an active leadership role in developing and maintaining a positive, inclusive, safe, and welcoming community environment within the residence halls for all students and their unique differences, cultures, and identities.

 We encourage all applicants to speak with current Resident Advisors to learn more about the life of a paraprofessional with University Housing.
-Basic information about the positions can be found in the following job descriptions.
+Basic information about the position can be found in the following job description.
 All candidates should be familiar with the job description prior to submitting an application.
 These documents are subject to change prior to job offers being made and are posted here for reference only.

 The Resident Advisor